dcp2njit/dcp2-IT265-002/docs/Module-000-Dev-Log.md

 #### Next Steps
 - Tasks or experiments to focus on during the next session.
 -  <!--Your entry here or N/A if not applicable for this entry-->
+  -  I need to work on my abiliity to brainstorm. (lol)